Okta OIDC Implementation

 Select Security → API from the navigation.
-From the Authorization Servers list, select the server you'd like to use for this implementation.
+From the Authorization Servers list, select the server you would like to use for this implementation.
 On the Settings tab for the server, copy the Issuer and Metadata URI values:

-At this point, you've configured everything you need within the context of the Okta Admin Portal.
-Jump back over to the Bitwarden Web Vault to configure the following fields:
+At this point, you have configured everything you need within the context of the Okta Admin Portal.
+Return to the Bitwarden web vault to configure the following fields:

 |Authority||Enter the retrieved Issuer URI for your Authorization Server.|

 |Client ID||Enter the retrieved Client ID for your Okta app.|

 |Client Secret||Enter the retrieved Client secret for your Okta app.|

 |Metadata Address||Enter the retrieved Metadata URI for your Authorization Server.|

 |OIDC Redirect Behavior||Select Redirect GET.
 Okta currently does not support Form POST.|

 |Get Claims From User Info Endpoint||Enable this option if you receive URL too long errors (HTTP 414), truncated URLS, and/or failures during SSO.|

 |Additional/Custom Scopes||Define custom scopes to be added to the request (comma-delimited).|